serena-ramley/21daychallenge2019/README.md

 Our function must return an array with the coordinates of the spot as an [X, Y] pair.
 See the example input and output below for an illustration.

 Note: There may be multiple available spots for a particular vehicle.
 It does not matter which spot your function chooses, as long as the spot is available.
 And if there are no available spots, remember to return false.

+# Day 11 Bus Times
+For this challenge, we'll implement a function called busTimes().
+This function will calculate the arrival time for a collection of busses based on their current speed and distance from the stop.
+It will receive an object called buses, which contains a series of objects for each bus, with the distance of the bus and the speed that the bus is traveling at.
+Our function should return a new object that shows how long until each bus arrives at the stop.